xJundo/Navy/README.md

 - **Linux Terminal**

 ## How to Use 🖥️
-Maps must be in this form :
+Maps must have 4 lengths and must be in this form :
 ```bash
 2:C1:C2
 3:D4:F4